Show you Care! Be Energy Aware!

 We all know the benefits of reducing our energy consumption both in terms of environmental sustainability and cost savings but how many of us really know all the little tips that will help us become more energy efficient in our daily lives?

-Why not pop along to Louth County Council’s Energy Awareness Day on Thursday 16th June in Town Hall, Dundalk from 10 am to 2pm and take part in shaping Europe’s Sustainable Energy future.
+Louth County Council’s (LCC) Energy Awareness Day was held on Thursday 16th June in Town Hall, Dundalk and was a great success.

-While there, take a few minutes to visit the “Watts it all About?” interactive stand which allows you to see at first hand how much energy our everyday appliances consume and how savings can be made.
-Mentors will be on hand so don’t be shy about asking questions from the advisors who have a wealth of knowledge to help us save energy in the home and the workplace.
+While there, they visited the “Watts it all About?” interactive stand which allows you to see firsthand how much energy everyday appliances consume and how savings can be achieved.
+Mentors and advisors were on hand to answer questions on saving energy in the home and the workplace.

-Louth County Council now has a dedicated European and Sustainable Energy Department who are hosting this event and are always happy to deal with any queries or indeed ideas you may have for Sustainable Energy Management.
+LCC now has a dedicated European and Sustainable Energy Department who hosted this event and are always happy to deal with any queries or indeed ideas you may have for Sustainable Energy Management.
 For more information email firstname.lastname@example.org or phone 042-9353130.

 Reduce your household and your community carbon footprint by learning how to manage your energy better!

-It is timely, during EU Sustainable Energy week, that Louth County Council’s Corporate Buildings and Facilities Management Service and the Sustainable Energy Office have combined their efforts to fit new LED lighting in the Council’s Car Park outside Millennium Hall, Dundalk.
+It is timely, during EU Sustainable Energy week, that LCC’s Facilities Management and Sustainable Energy Office have combined their efforts to fit new LED street lamps at County Hall, Dundalk.
+The new 35-Watt LED lamps replaces the original 100-Watt SON lamps, reducing energy usage by 65% or over 8,300kWh, while also reducing carbon emissions by 4,300kgCO2 per annum.

 This is one of many initiatives implemented by LCC promoting Energy Efficiency and Sustainable Development, for more information please see www.louthcoco.ie